pooltogether/v4-docs/README.md

 ## Update Deployed Contracts

-### V4

-You'll find the deployed networks in `versioned_docs/version-V4/deployments`.

-### V5

-You'll find the deployed networks in `docs/deployments`:

-- **mainnet.md**: Generated using `./scripts/generateV5Deployments.js` and contracts list:
+You'll find the deployed networks in `docs/deployments` which are generated using `./scripts/generateV5Deployments.js` and contract lists in the `data` folder.

-  - `data/ethereum-contracts.json`
-  - `data/optimism-contracts.json`

-- **testnet.md**: Generated using `./scripts/generateV5Deployments.js` and contracts list:
-  - `data/goerli-contracts.json`
-  - `data/optimismGoerli-contracts.json`

-To update the mainnet deployment:

-1. Copy the `contracts.json` files from `v5-mainnet` repository to `./data/`
-2. Run the NPM command: `npm run gen-v5-mainnet-deployment`

-To update the testnet deployment:
+To update a deployment list:

-1. Copy the `contracts.json` files from `v5-testnet` repository to `./data/`
-2. Run the NPM command: `npm run gen-v5-testnet-deployment`
+1. Update the corresponding contract json file in the `data` folder
+2. Run the script with the deployment you want to generate, ex: `node script/generateV5Deployments.js optimism`

-# Contributing to PoolTogether Docs
+# Contributing to PoolTogether Developer Docs

 Contributing to the docs site is a great way to get involved in the dev community and help other devs along the way!
-Check out our guidelines [here](https://github.com/PoolTogether/v4-docs/blob/main/CONTRIBUTING.md).
+Check out our guidelines [here](./CONTRIBUTING.md).

 # How to Update search indices with algolia